List of BC Ferries accidents and incidents: Coastal Inspiration

-On December 20, 2011, at 2:50 p.m., Coastal Inspiration crashed into the Duke Point terminal, causing minor injuries to one passenger and crew member.
+On December 20, 2011, at 2:50 p.m., the Coastal Inspiration crashed into the Duke Point terminal, causing minor injuries to one passenger and crew member.
 The collision damaged the loading ramp, and foot passengers were held up for an hour before being unloaded; the vessel was rerouted to Departure Bay to unload its vehicle traffic.
 An electrical component failure in the propulsion control system was blamed for the crash.
 The ferry was taken out of service for repairs before resuming service on January 20, 2012.
 The damage caused the Duke Point terminal to be closed for five months, resulting in all services from Tsawwassen being rerouted into Departure Bay.
 The terminal reopened for service on May 1, 2012.

-On August 27, 2020, a man travelling from Duke Point to Tsawwassen onboard the Coastal Inspiration fell overboard.
+On August 27, 2020, a man travelling from Duke Point to Tsawwassen on board the Coastal Inspiration fell overboard.
 He was rescued by a nearby vessel, handed off to a BC Ferries rescue boat, then finally transferred to a Canadian Coast Guard hovercraft and transported to shore.

 On August 25, 2022, the RCMP were called to meet the Coastal Inspiration after it was forced to turn around and return to the Duke Point ferry terminal in the middle of a sailing to Tsawwassen, after two men travelling together caused a disturbance by acting strangely.
 Police immediately arrested one of men for possible drug intoxication after finding him sleeping naked in a car parked facing the wrong direction, and launched a missing-persons case for the other after surveillance camera footage revealed that he had walked off the ferry and gotten into a waiting taxi before police arrived.
 He was found safe hours later and had his vehicle (which was towed off the ferry and impounded) returned to him, however the continuation of the ferry's sailing was also delayed until the early hours of the next morning as a result.

+On April 22, 2026, a fire broke out in the galley of the Coastal Inspiration as it was holding in dock at the Duke Point ferry terminal, after a bearing in the ventilation shaft overheated.
+The crew quickly detected smoke in the galley, located and extinguished the blaze, and made the necessary repairs while awaiting clearance from Transport Canada to resume sailings.
+The Coastal Inspiration was left running two hours behind schedule as a result of this incident.